david-shao318/QuorumGroupChat/README.md

 A group chat with a quorum.

 React Native.
-Firebase (Cloud Firestore).
+Node.js.
+Firebase and Cloud Firestore.